- The cluster, known as

 pgf77, pgcc, ...)

-- We have 128 run-time licenses for IDL, GDL is available too.
+- We have 128 run-time licenses for IDL, GDL is and FL are available too.

 - Tools like MATLAB, JAVA, PYTHON, R. Julia, etc... are available; and